inpsyde/composer-asset-compiler/README.md

 - passing the `--env` flag to the `compile-assets` command
 - setting the `COMPOSER_ASSETS_COMPILER` environment variable

-When the "env" is configured, it can be used in pre-compilation `${env}` placeholder and primarily to have different configuration per-environment.
+When the "env" is configured, it can be used in pre-compilation `${env}` placeholder, and also to have different configuration per-environment.

 For example: